MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 1. Revisit the previous node (down and to the right) to find out whether the node being remembered is a virtual base class.

 1. If the remembered node is a virtual base class, scan the list to see whether it has already been entered.
-If it is not a virtual base class, ignore it.
+If it isn't a virtual base class, ignore it.

-1. If the remembered node is not yet in the list, add it to the bottom of the list.
+1. If the remembered node isn't yet in the list, add it to the bottom of the list.

 1. Traverse the graph up and along the next path to the right.